paladin-t/crft/docs/manual.md

 * `offset`: gets the offset of this overlay
 * `step`: gets the step in both axis of this overlay
 * `padding`: gets the padding of this overlay
-* `sameline`: gets whether this overlay goes after the previous one in a same line
+* `sameline`: gets whether this overlay goes after the previous one in the same line
 * `active`: gets whether this overlay is active
 * `active = (value)`: sets whether this overlay is active